wasc-io/iron-ga/README.md

 If you are using regular anchor links and not push-state links you are ready to go!

-If you have a Single Page Application that uses push-state, eg with `page.js` or `<app-router>` you will need to signal to the `iron-ga` element that the page has changed.
+If you have a Single Page Application that uses push-state, eg with `page.js` or `<app-router>` you will need to dispatch a custom event to the element that the page has changed.

-The Page Change events are handled using iron-signals so you do not need to do any dom finding to trigger a page track.
+The Page Change events are handled using CustomEvents so you do not need to do any dom finding to trigger a page track.

 #### Anonymize
 ````html